lezhnev74/pasvl/README.md

 ### Validator definition
+A validator is a class which has single `__invoke($data)` method and optional methods acting as sub-validators.
-A pattern can have single main validator name and any number of sub-validators.
-Validator's definition must start with `:` and then the name is followed.
-Validators and sub-validators can have arguments: `:between(1,10)`, but empty argument list is not allowed.
+A pattern can have a single main validator name and any number of sub-validators.
+Validator's definition must start with `:` and then the name follows.

-First validator in pattern is so-called "main validator", the rest are "sub-validators".
+Validators and sub-validators can have arguments: `:between(1,10)` (but empty brackets are not allowed).
 Validator and sub-validator names follow the same rules as any [PHP label](http://www.php.net/manual/en/language.variables.basics.php):
 ```
 /^[a-zA-Z_\x7f-\xff][a-zA-Z0-9_\x7f-\xff]*$/
 ```